Ashley Williams Finds Serenity, Success, Accolades at Northeast

 As a professional “ninja-in-residence,” Ashley Williams (D.C. ’20) used to teach children to maneuver obstacle courses at the Brooklyn Zoo.
 She was, after all, a two-time competitor on “American Ninja Warrior,” the popular, high-octane TV series.

-In addition to being an intense competitor, Williams is a natural explorer, a self-professed “geek,” licensed massage therapist, business owner and certified personal trainer and business owner of Life Key Chiropractic in Arlington, Virginia.
+In addition to being an intense competitor, Williams is a natural explorer, a self-professed “geek,” licensed massage therapist, certified personal trainer and business owner of Life Key Chiropractic in Arlington, Virginia.
 While attending Northeast she was also a student clerk at Walter Reed National Military Medical Center.

 Ashley's journey to Northeast.

 Williams's desire to live pain free also established her professional path.
 A track star in high school, Williams suffered from hip and spinal pain that was frequent and often debilitating.

 A National Collegiate Athletic Association (NCAA) athlete, Williams ran track at both universities she attended.
 Throughout this time, she consistently sought medical advice to help ease her pain.
 She was told that surgery or rest for recovery were her only options.

 Still looking for answers, Williams, (D.C. ’20) visited a New York City-based chiropractor, NYCC (now Northeast College) alumna Dr. Ellen Coyne, D.C.
 '84.
 This meeting put Williams on two parallel paths: 1.) to finally learning what her pain was and how to manage it, and 2.) to fulfilling her desire to learn more about body mechanics.